The benefits of breastfeeding: A timeline for the ages

 A few days

-Colostrum — that thick liquid gold you produce for three to four days after your baby is born — provides antibodies, serving as the first “immunization” for your baby.
-It also supplies the perfect nutrition at a slow rate while they learn to nurse.
+Colostrum — that thick liquid gold you produce as your first milk (starting at approximately week 15 of pregnancy and lasting until a few days after baby is born) — will transition to mature milk.
+Colostrum provides antibodies and serves as the first “immunization” for your baby.
+It also supplies the perfect nutrition while they learn to nurse.
 In these early days, colostrum stabilizes your baby’s blood sugars, kick-starts the digestive system, and contributes to their mental development.

 But the benefits don’t end there: Breastfeeding also helps you recover physically from giving birth by causing your uterus to contract back to its normal size.
 Finally, all that skin-to-skin contact between parent and baby creates a perfect environment for quality bonding and has its own list of advantages.
 Remember, if you experience any trouble in these early days and beyond, request a consultation with a lactation consultant for extra support.
-They’re here to help you deliver quality nutrition to your baby.
+They’re here to help you deliver quality nutrition to your baby and meet your breastfeeding goals.

 Four to six weeks

-After the first few weeks, you will probably be past some of those early challenges (like latching issues and pain), and you’ll have an established milk supply.
+After the first few weeks, with proper IBCLC support, you will probably be past some of the early challenges many parents experience like latching issues, and you’ll have an established milk supply.
 This period is the most critical time for building baby’s immune system.
 As your little one grows, your breast milk adapts to your baby’s needs, providing nutrients that are perfect for their developmental state.
 At this stage, breast milk helps prevent digestive issues and chest infections while providing the nutrition they need to reach those early growth markers.

 A perk of breastfeeding: You won’t have to deal with washing and preparing bottles — at least until you start pumping breast milk.
-This makes middle-of-the-night and on-the-go feedings quicker and easier.
+This makes middle-of-the-night and on-the-go feedings quicker.

 Two months

-Research has found that breastfeeding for any duration of time lowers the risk of sudden infant death syndrome (SIDS) by 60 percent while breastfeeding for a longer period only increases the positive effect.
-Babies breastfed until two months of age and older had a 62 percent lower risk of SIDS, while babies who were exclusively breastfed during the same time period had a 73 percent lower risk.
-After two months of breastfeeding, your baby may also have a reduced risk for food allergies.
+Research has found that breastfeeding for any duration of time lowers the risk of sudden infant death syndrome (SIDS) by 60 percent.
+Babies fed with a combination of formula and breastmilk until two months of age and older had a 62% lower risk of SIDS, and babies who were exclusively breastfed during the same time period (2+ months) had a 73% lower risk of SIDs.
+Along with lowering the risk of SIDS with any and exclusive breastfeeding independently, there are a multitude of other health benefits for infants from breastfeeding, one of which is lowering an infant risk of food allergies.

-When it comes to benefits for lactating parents, breastfeeding burns about 500 extra calories a day, and may give your metabolism a boost.
-That being said, our body will remain in a state of flux postpartum — after all, it took nine months to grow that baby.
+When it comes to benefits for lactating parents, breastfeeding can lower the risk of cancers or heart disease for the breastfeeding parent.
+Bodies will remain in a state of flux postpartum — after all, it took nine months to grow that baby.
 The top priority is maintaining a healthy weight as you nourish yourself and your little one.

 Three to four months

-As for maternal benefits, breastfeeding parents experience lower rates of postpartum depression up to four months after giving birth.
-The act of breastfeeding may also help moms recover more quickly from these symptoms.
+As for maternal and parental benefits, breastfeeding parents experience lower rates of postpartum depression up to four months after giving birth.
+The act of breastfeeding may also help mothers and breastfeeding parents recover more quickly from these symptoms.

 Six months

-Good news for you, mom!
-Breastfeeding exclusively for six months lowers your baby’s risk for ear, nose, throat and sinus infections past infancy and may protect against autoimmune disease and respiratory allergies as well.
+Breastfeeding exclusively for six months lowers your baby’s risk for ear, nose, throat, and sinus infections past infancy and may protect against autoimmune disease and respiratory allergies as well.
 After six months of breastfeeding, your baby also has a 19 percent lower risk for childhood leukemia.
 Finally, studies have linked breastfeeding with improved cognitive development that extends into childhood.
 Breastfed babies often develop motor skills at an earlier age and may be less likely to have emotional and behavioral problems.
-For moms, the advantages of breastfeeding for six months include a lower risk of type 2 diabetes — even decades later.
+For moms and breastfeeding parents, the advantages of breastfeeding for six months include a lower risk of type 2 diabetes — even decades later.
 This benefit extends to birthing parents who experienced gestational diabetes with pregnancy too.

 Nine months